 Upon entering CSD internship program, each intern will be assigned a long-term commitment task, based on their individual competencies/interests and built around CSD’s core policy/research focus.
 Interns will also be assigned short-term tasks corresponding to the needs of the current program/project development and implementation cycle.
 For the period of their commitment, interns will be granted full access to CSD’s library and to interviews with CSD experts, as well as to CSD’s network of external contacts and associates.
 Please

 Note: The internship is unpaid.
 Specific tasks might involve remuneration.
 In view of the COVID-19 pandemic, remote internships (full or partial) are also acceptable until the crisis is fully resolved.

 Application: Please send your CV, motivation letter and writing sample in English (5-10 pages) at csd(at)online(dot)bg.
 Please also indicate which CSD program you are applying for (referring beforehand to the CSD Annual Report for the CSD programs' reviews), along with your main topics of interest, preferred internship term and period of placement, the workload you can devote in terms of weekly hours (from 20 to 40), and the internship mode (on site, remote or hybrid).

-Approval of candidates: Internship applications are reviewed at the end of each month and only shortlisted candidates are contacted by the 5th of the following month.
+Approval of candidates: Internship applications are reviewed at the end of each month and only shortlisted candidates are contacted by the 5th (or the 10th if the number of applicants is high) of the following month.
 Prior to joining the CSD internship program, approved candidates from abroad who wish to relocate to Sofia should obtain any relevant medical, accident and/or liability insurance for the whole period of their commitment with CSD.